 Inform teachers if you feel unwell.

-Rules guide students on how to behave in different situations.
+Rules teach students how to behave responsibly in shared spaces.

 Conclusion